|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-In a medium bowl, combine the garlic, soy sauce, pepper, and vinegar.
+In a medium bowl, combine the garlic, lemon zest, soy sauce, pepper, and vinegar.

 Add the Chicken Free Chicken, coating it well with the marinade.
 Marinate for 15 minutes.